Facts and Figures

 - Students come to Oxford from over 140 countries and territories.
 The largest groups of international students come from the USA (1,486), China (908), Germany (788), Canada (395), India (381), Australia (300), Italy (295), France (243), Singapore (228) and Ireland (225).

 - Oxford is one of the leading centres for the study of globalisation, through the Oxford Martin School, the Blavatnik School of Government, the Programme on Global Economic Governance, the Oxford Department of International Development (which created the world’s first refugee studies programme), and our global health programmes.

 - Oxford’s Centre for Tropical Medicine conducts cutting edge research at its laboratories in Kenya, Vietnam and Thailand, as well as Laos, Tanzania, Indonesia and Nepal.

-- Oxford University Press, publisher of the famous dictionaries and a department of the University, is the world’s largest university press.
-It has offices in 50 countries and almost 6,000 employees worldwide.
+- Oxford University Press is the world’s largest university press and has offices in 50 countries and more than 6,000 employees worldwide.

 - In China alone, 14 million school children use Oxford books every year, and internationally around 16 million children use Oxford ELT materials to learn English.

 - More than one in five people who learn English across the world do so with an Oxford University Press resource.